CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 • Create content like quick healthy recipes or simple office exercises for "Emma."

-• Write articles about team-building or time-management tips for "John," a 35-year-old manager stressed about his team's productivity.
+• Write articles about team-building or time-management tips for "John," a 35-year-old manager who’s stressed about his team's productivity.

 The Evolution of Customer Personas